Sergei and Oleg play in the park with a colourful kite

 Is it better to pay monthly or annually for health insurance?

-Like many insurance products, you can save by paying for health insurance annually, rather than monthly.
+Like many insurance products, you can normally save by paying for health insurance annually, rather than monthly.
 But it depends on your insurance provider.
 They should tell you which way works out cheapest.

 Do I need private health insurance if I’m covered through work?